Asutosh-Kumar-Gupta/FastAPI-boilerplate/README.md

 ### 3.2 Docker Compose (preferred)

 To do it using docker compose, ensure you have docker and docker compose installed, then:
-While in the base project directory (FastAPI-boilerplate here), run:
+While in the base project directory (Village-wala here), run:

 ```sh
 docker compose up